Rank And Rent SEO, Local Lead Generation, & PPCall Guide

 4. A YouTube video (if it is yours and is geotagged locally, then it can be a good little local relevancy boost also).

-5. Placing the geo modifiers + your keyword in the title tag, heading tags, image alt tags, and/or content (including in the first 100 words).
-Don’t over-optimize, but make sure your keyword and geo modifiers, or some variation of it, is in your content at least a few times.
+5. Placing your geo modifiers and your keyword in the title tag, heading tags, image alt tags, URL, and content (including in the first 100 words).
+Don’t over-optimize, but make sure your keywords and geo modifiers are in your content at least a few times.
 You can use SurferSEO to give you a data-driven estimate of how many times you should include the keywords.

 Blog posts can be anything from “Top 10 Thai restaurants in Atlanta Georgia” to even something about how to get more water damage restoration leads for your business.
 Try to rank these for keywords, share them on social media, and most importantly, to write high quality content so you will have a shot at getting linked to and/or getting social signals.
 Then, interlink the posts with relevant anchor text to the pages on the site you are looking to rank.